 Fukuoka is Kyushu’s biggest city and the capital of Fukuoka prefecture.
 Bordered by the Sea of Japan, it’s been an important harbor city for centuries thanks to its proximity to the Asian mainland.
 Geographically, it’s closer to Seoul than it is to Tokyo.

-Located on the northern shore of Kyushu, Fukuoka is home to one of the busiest international airports in Japan.
+Located on the northern shore of Kyushu island, Fukuoka is home to one of the busiest international airports in Japan.
 It’s a convenient entry point for people looking to explore the Kyushu region and the rest of the country.

 Compared to Tokyo or Kyoto, Fukuoka doesn’t have as many tourist attractions but one thing it is famous for is its food.
 It’s the birthplace of tonkotsu or Hakata ramen – one of the most popular types of ramen in Japan.